 Sarah Cantey, originally from Madison, Conn., works for the CBS affiliate WIAT in Birmingham, Ala.
-She is a reporter and also works with the weather team.
-Click here for a sample of her reporting work and here for a sample of her weather reporting.
+She is a meteorologist.
+Click here for a sample of her weather reporting and here for a sample of her reporting work.

 Cantey started out as a bureau reporter.
 She learned that success in a bureau meant being involved and active in the community.
 She actively developed sources to generate exclusive, enterprising content.
 She’s also covered stories that gained national attention, including Alabama judges not following a federal order regarding same-sex marriage, multiple high school football players dying from head injuries across the country, and the death of “To Kill A Mockingbird” author, Harper Lee.

 Prior to reporting, Cantey worked as a digital producer for Tucson News Now, the collaborative news station for the CBS and Fox affiliates of Southern Arizona.

 While in Tucson, Cantey worked extensively on the coverage of a local girl who was abducted from her home.
 For that story, she trudged through 300 plus pages of police documents about the missing girl Isabel Celis, making Tucson News Now the first and only station to have a comprehensive article, including original documents.
 In October, she also broke the story of a controversial cartoon in the Arizona Daily Wildcat, the college newspaper.
 Her role as a digital editor has allowed her to cover and report stories on deadline and in real time, as well as expanding her knowledge and experience with social media.

 Cantey understands that in today’s journalism climate, it is paramount to be able to engage viewers on all platforms available.